fermionresearch/phonon/docs/cuda.md

 optional `PHONON_CUDA_PACKED=1` kernel path is experimental and not transcript-gated; leave it off for anything that matters.

-From image `0.2.0` (rolling out now) the container also transcribes long recordings (energy-gated segmentation mirroring the Mac engine's constants, finals joined with single spaces), serves the `/v1/audio/stream` WebSocket with the identical protocol to the Mac server — one client works against
+From image `0.2.0` the container also transcribes long recordings (energy-gated segmentation mirroring the Mac engine's constants, finals joined with single spaces), serves the `/v1/audio/stream` WebSocket with the identical protocol to the Mac server — one client works against